-Sunday was our last day to visit with relationships here in Costa Rica as we head home on Monday.
-Excited to get back and share samples with our team from this years harvest and get everyone excited for what's to come.
+Sunday was our last day to visit with relationships here in Costa Rica, as we head home on Monday.
+We're excited to get back and share samples with our team from this year's harvest and get everyone excited for what's to come.
 This is the fourth season we've been down to Costa Rica and it's been really interesting seeing how much has changed since our first visit.
-There's new infrastructure, new plants, plants that we saw at a young age that are now producing sufficient amounts of coffee!
+There's new infrastructure, new plants, plants we saw at a young age and are now producing sufficient amounts of coffee!

 The last coffee region we needed to visit was West Valley, where we have three relationships that we've been buying coffee from since our first trip to Costa Rica in 2015.

-The first of which we visited was Allen Oveido at the Don Joel Micro-mill.
+The first was Allen Oveido at the Don Joel Micro-mill.
 He's based very close to the town of Grecia and has approximately 15 hectares of land planted with coffee.
-Where the mill is located is right as you enter the farm (which is called La Cumbre, lots of names, I know) and it sits on a flat piece of land fully surrounded by coffee plants.
+The mill is located at the entrance to the farm, which is called La Cumbre (lots of names, I know).
+It sits on a flat piece of land fully surrounded by coffee plants.
 An issue Allen has here is with wind and he's had trouble maintaining the structural integrity of the mill.
-In the first few years, he was using thick plastics for the walls and roof of the structure that covers his beds and patios, providing shade for the coffee that's drying.
-The winds have torn these plastics and required him to adapt and invest in a material that will have more longevity.
-It was awesome to see he's improved the walls of the structure and they look like they're not going anywhere with the wind anytime soon!
-Hopefully this helps improve his efficiency at the mill as we know he works long days and heavily cares for his quality.
+In the first few years, he was using thick plastics for the walls and roof of the structure which covers his beds and patios, providing shade for the coffee that's drying.
+The winds have torn these plastics and required him to adapt and invest in a more durable material.
+It was awesome to see he's improved the walls of the structure.
+They look like they're not going anywhere with the wind anytime soon!
+Hopefully this helps improve his efficiency at the mill.
+We know he works long days and heavily cares for his quality.

 The next improvement he mentioned he'd like to make is with a new depulper.
-He has a an old school machine that's built in London by the company John Gordon.
-It works well for honey coffees, but he's hoping he can do some washed coffees next season and an investment here will enable that.
+He has an old school machine, built in London, by the company John Gordon.
+It works well for honey coffees.
+He's hoping, however, he can do some washed coffees next season and an investment here will enable that.
 Washed coffees are more consistent for a coffee producer and less labor intensive, so another increase to efficiency at the mill with this investment will help Allan greatly.
 Hopefully you can look forward to some washed coffees from Don Joel in 2019!

 We saw a few other plots that were planted before our first visit in 2015 and are now producing.
 There's SL28 from Kenya, Villasarchi and Typica that are looking great.
-The wind has affected their yields and so have rains, but the cup quality was really nice.
+The wind and rains has affected their yields, but the cup quality was really nice.
 We've aligned a few lots of each of these to bring back to Calgary this season.
-Excited, expecially for the SL28!
+We're excited, especially for the SL28!

 Allan invited us back to his home for lunch after our tour.
 We were able to enjoy some time with his son, daughter and wife before heading on to visit a nearby farm and micro-mill in the West Valley.
-This lunch was unreal.
+The lunch was unreal.
 Fall-off-the-bone ribs, beautiful fresh vegetables, rice and beans (of course) and some tasty potatoes.
-It was nice that apart from the ribs, Paul who is a vegan could eat everything available.
+It was nice that apart from the ribs, Paul, who is a vegan, could eat everything available.
 We finished this great meal, said our goodbyes and headed on for the afternoon.

-The mill is very sophisticated, with beautiful drying beds that are colored for easy identification in different processing techniques, a well equiped Penagos depulper that's state of the art and some funky tools for different processing experiments.
-Always clean processing from Sumava.
-This season, we've aligned an Anaerobic process as well as a White Honey process, so two very different offerings from Sumava.
+The mill is very sophisticated.
+It has beautiful drying beds, coloured for easy identification in different processing techniques, a well equipped state-of-the-art Penagos depulper, and some funky tools for different processing experiments.
+There's always clean processing from Sumava.
+This season, we've aligned an Anaerobic process, as well as a White Honey process - two very different offerings from Sumava.
 These should be fun to share.

-The future at Sumava looks bright, with a lot of young coffee plants that should have a high production in the next season or two as they have beautiful management and very ideal terroir.
-The majority is planted in an area that's well shielded to wind, sees great sunlight in the morning and has optimal shade for the mid-day and afternoon sun.
+The future at Sumava looks bright, with a lot of young coffee plants that should have a high production in the next season or two.
+They have beautiful management and very ideal terroir.
+The majority is planted in an area that is well shielded to wind, sees great sunlight in the morning and has optimal shade for the mid-day and afternoon sun.
 As long as weather conditions cooperate, the 2018/2019 season should be fantastic for Sumava.
-We're really happy with what we have to offer you soon.
+We're really happy with what we'll be able to offer you soon.

-Sadly, we didn't make it to Anonos farm to visit the Barrantes brothers as it was the Sunday before Holy Week and they were away.
+Sadly, we didn't make it to Anonos farm to visit the Barrantes brothers.
+It was the Sunday before Holy Week and they were away.
 We'll have to spend some extra time next season.